VORLONG99/project-smart-doc/README.md

   - **Risk Assessment**: Identifies compatibility issues and data migration risks.
   - **Action Plan**: Generates step-by-step execution guides.

+### 6. Self-Evolution & Upgrade

+Capable of modifying its own rules to better suit your workflow.

+- **Trigger**: Direct requests like "Upgrade this skill", "Add a rule to docs", or repeated corrections of its behavior.
+- **What it does**:
+  - Analyzes your request to understand what behavior needs changing.
+  - **Self-Modifies**: Edits its own `SKILL.md` file in `.trae/skills/` to permanently adopt the new rule.
+  - **Logs**: Records the upgrade in the skill definition for transparency.

 ## Documentation Structure

 The skill maintains a `doc/` directory with a clean, separated structure: